Job-Hunting Tools:Search for Jobs

 Dependable Strengths -- developed by Bernard Haldane, Ph.D.
 Each person has a unique combination of core skills, abilities, qualities and traits that he or she enjoys using and can use easily.
 Identifying Dependable Strengths can lead to a career pathway and occupations that people will enjoy and do well.
 Finding your Dependable Strengths is a little like an archeological expedition, where you dig into your memory for experiences that will help reveal your skills and strengths.
-To begin your expedition, click the Google Checkout button below.
+To begin your expedition, click the PayPal button below.
+Once your payment of $24.49 has been processed, you will receive an email with your log-on information.
 Top-rated.
 Fee-based.

 - For Teens and Young Adults:

 QuintCareers Assessment Powered by JVIS -- developed to assist high school and college students, and adults with educational and career planning, the Jackson Vocational Interest Survey will help you discover the college majors and rewarding careers that match your interests.
 Provides a detailed report, with career implications and jobs that match your pattern.
 Top-rated.
 Fee-based.

 - For Established Job-Seekers or Career Changers: